Catastrophic Interference in Reinforcement Learning: A Solution Based on Context Division and Knowledge Distillation: The Proposed Method

 \subsection{Random Encoders for High-dimensional State Space}

-For high-dimensional state spaces, we propose to use random encoders for efficient context division, which can map high-dimensional inputs into low-dimensional representation spaces, easing the curse of dimensionality.
+For high-dimensional state spaces, we propose to use random encoders for efficient context division, which can map high-dimensional inputs into low-dimensional representation spaces, overcoming the ``curse of dimensionality''.
 Although the original RL model already contains an encoder module, it is constantly updated and directly performing clustering in its representation space may introduce extra instability into context division.
-Therefore, on the basis of CDaKD, we exploit a dedicated random encoder module for dimension reduction.
-Fig. \ref{fig:CDaKD-RE} gives an illustration of this updated framework called CDaKD-RE in which the structure of the random encoder $f_{\theta_{re}}$ is consistent with the underlying RL encoder, but its parameter $\theta_{re}$ is randomly initialized and fixed throughout training.
-We provide the full procedure of CDaKD-RE in Appendix \ref{Random Encoder}.
+Therefore, on the basis of IQ, we exploit a dedicated random encoder module for dimension reduction.
+Fig. \ref{fig:IQ-RE} gives an illustration of this updated framework called IQ-RE in which the structure of the random encoder $f_{\theta_{re}}$ is consistent with the underlying RL encoder, but its parameter $\theta_{re}$ is randomly initialized and fixed throughout training.
+We provide the full procedure of IQ-RE in Appendix \ref{Random Encoder vs RL Trained Encoder}.

 The main motivation of using random encoders arises from the observation that distances in the representation space of random encoder are adequate for finding similar states without any representation learning \cite{seo2021state}.
-That is, the representation space of a random encoder can effectively capture the information about the similarity among states without any representation learning (See Appendix \ref{Random Encoder}).
+That is, the representation space of a random encoder can effectively capture the information about the similarity among states without any representation learning (See Appendix \ref{Visualization Random Encoder}).
+Additional comparative experiments of IQ with the random encoder and the underlying RL trained encoder in Appendix \ref{Random Encoder vs RL Trained Encoder} further highlight the superiority of random encoders.